How to Avoid Misunderstandings in Relationships

 “Don’t Make Assumptions.
 Find the courage to ask questions and to express what you really want.
 Communicate with others as clearly as you can to avoid misunderstandings, sadness and drama.
 With just this one agreement, you can completely transform your life.” ~ Miguel Angel Ruiz

-Here’s Roger Gil giving you the information about many other factors involved in misunderstanding between partners specifically, but the information holds good for all other forms of relationships too.
+Here’s a TED talk from Stan Tatkin giving you the information about why relationships are hard.
+Though it’s about the misunderstanding between partners specifically, but the information holds good for all other forms of relationships too.

 How to Avoid Misunderstanding Others

 The solution to avoid misunderstanding in my opinion is complete communication and correct perception.

 Mostly, the misunderstandings happen due to miscommunication, lack of communication, difference of opinions, unlike-mindedness, and the ways of thinking.

 There are many suggested ways to avoid misunderstanding in any kind of relationship – it could be within friendship, marriage, family, official or any other.

 I believe LOVE helps me prevent misunderstanding from taking place.

 Well, yes love really is powerful.
 Love and compassion can help you in any situation, and help clear misunderstandings too.

 However, the LOVE I use here is my coined acronym.
 It stands for –